suma-project/Suma/README.md

 How to contribute?
 ===================
 You want to contribute some code?
 Maybe some data reports, bug fixes, new clients, or even new core features?
 Awesome!
-Just contact us or branch the code on GitHub and create a pull request.
+Just contact us or fork the code on GitHub and create a pull request.

 Project URLs
 ============